 - Ease of access to weld spots.

-Read Also: What are the Types of Welding Positions [Pictures & PDF]
+Read Also: Different Types of Welding Positions [Pictures & PDF]

 Hyperbaric welding is the process by which a chamber is sealed around the structure that is to be welded.
 It is filled with a gas (usually a mixture of helium and oxygen, or argon), which then forces water outside the hyperbaric region.
 This allows for a dry environment in which to perform the weld.